 They arrived in singles, pairs, groups—a mix of young and old of all races click-clacking down the concrete corridor illuminated in sensual dark-pink lighting and into an open room where DJ Austin Millz spun Drake and Future to a crowd wavy off of free Hennessey.
 At 9 'o clock glasses filled with Moet raised simultaneously in the air in celebration of the release of HRDCVR—a book-shaped magazine created to push the envelope of journalism, one that's free of the constraints of the web and not confined by the traditions.
 For us, by us, and catering to everyone.

-For co-founder Danyel Smith, it was the icing on a cake, layered with 11 months of trials, triumphs, tears and tenacity—a culmination of the vision that her and her husband, veteran journalist and Rap Radar founder Elliott Wilson, dreamt up months ago.
+For co-founder Danyel Smith, it was the icing on a cake, layered with 11 months of trials, triumphs, tears, and tenacity—a culmination of the vision that she and her husband, veteran journalist, and Rap Radar founder Elliott Wilson, dreamt up months ago.